Height restrictions on buildings near Parliament Hill; in the Western Annex(Lebreton Flats) and historic neighbourhoods.

 The Dominion Observatory Campus on Carling.
 The Classified Heritage Buildings may collapse when blasting for the adjacent medical centre occurs.
 Astronomer Arthur Covington wrote a letter to Prime Minister Pierre Trudeau in 1970, asking the Prime Minister to save the Astrophysical Observatory which he did.

-Parks that are larger than a hectare.
+The City of Ottawa is favour of parkettes or mini parks---they are less than a hectare.
 Jacques Greber in 1950 stated that the National Capital has so much land that publicly-owned and vast expanses of green space should be accessible for everyone.
 Especially for families who live in apartments and do not have backyards.

 No comments: